AI-Projects-list/Sentiment-Analysis-with-Gradio-using-Hugging-Face-model-distilbert-base-uncased-finetuned-sst-2-eng/README.md

-# 🧠 Sentiment Analysis with Gradio
+# 🧠 Sentiment Analysis with Gradio using Hugging Face model distilbert-base-uncased-finetuned-sst-2-english

 This project is a simple web app that lets users type in text and returns the sentiment (Positive or Negative) using a pre-trained Hugging Face model.
 Below is an example of the app deployed on a Gradio public link: